Feucs/cloudcomputing/README.md

  </div>
  <br />
   <p>
-       Health Tracking System is a system that get the data information from user then used the data information to track the users' health.
-Such as, BMI.
-It also let the user to be self discipline by the fucntion of "Set & Record Drinks" which is let the user targets the drinks in a period time him/her self.
-In the system, we have the funtion to let the user view their history of BMI and view the chart that record all the user who used this system.
+       Health Tracking System is a system that used to monitor an individual health condition.It enable users to calculate and record their BMI based on their weight and height that keyin into the system.Besides,the additional features of the system, "Set & Record Drinks" which enable users to set a targets for their daily water consumption.The users can record their drinks everytime in the system and it will display and calculate whether the user have achieve their target or not.Moreover,our system provide a history log for the user so that they can track their previous records.In addition,a BMI chart is generated based on the BMI status of all user to let the users know the percentage of its category falls among all users.
   </p>